Pylons/pylons/pylons/docs/en/tutorials/quickwiki_tutorial.rst

       | ${h.link_to('Title List', url('pages'))}
     </%def>

 The ``<%def name="footer(action">`` creates a Mako function for display logic.
 As you can see, the function builds the HTML for the footer, but doesn't display the 'Edit' link when you're on the 'Title List' page or already on an edit page.
 It also won't show a 'Title List' link when you're already on that page.
-The ``<% ... %>`` tags shown on the ``return`` statement are the final new piece of Mako syntax: they're used much like the ``${...}`` tags, but for arbitrary Python code that does not directly render HTML.
+The ``<% ... %>`` tags shown on the :keyword:`return` statement are the final new piece of Mako syntax: they're used much like the ``${...}`` tags, but for arbitrary Python code that does not directly render HTML.
 Also, the double hash (``##``) denotes a single-line comment in Mako.

 So the :func:`footer` function is called in place of our old 'static' footer markup.
 We pass it a value from ``pylons.routes_dict`` which holds the name of the action for the current request.
 The trailing `\\` character just tells Mako not to render an extra newline.

-If you visit ``http://127.0.0.1:5000/pages`` you should see the full titles list and you should be able to visit each page.
+If you visit http://127.0.0.1:5000/pages you should see the full titles list and you should be able to visit each page.

 :meth:`delete`
 ----------------